petepetersen423/tellaport_v2/README.md

 ---
 **Welcome to the ETF Analyzer Project we call Tellaporte!**

 This project was a collaborative effort between two students enrolled in the Pepperdine Bootcamp Jan 2022..Pete Petersen and Dakota Braxton.
 We were charged with developing a fintech application using some of the techniques we leaned in the previous 16 weeks.
 Telleporte V2 is the result.
 The first phase of the project incorporated analyyzing data from the Nasdaq API in a way that we though would be useful to the final application.
+The second project was used to discern an appropriate user interface for our user commmunity of nurses.

 # Project 2 Deliverables